-Although each site operates slightly differently, there is a core of trained case management and clinical staff who provide the direct services to children and their families.
-All sites have a referral/outreach system (that addresses confidentiality issues; implementing organizational change; enhance information sharing and management information systems; create protocols, etc.); intake and assessment process (including evaluation and post-service assessment); clinical and family support services.
-Once the referral is received, a SFS staff member meets with the primary caregiver and child(ren) to share SFS services and assess their needs.
-During the first 1-3 visits, comprehensive assessment tools are completed with the primary caregiver for each child receiving services.
-These assessment tools, discussed below, allow the staff and the larger SFS program and evaluation team to best understand what children exposed to violence are experiencing, and how to best support them.
-They also serve as an education tool for the caregiver and can facilitate relationship building between SFS staff and family.
+While sites operate independently, a core group of trained case management and clinical staff provide direct services to children and their families.
+All sites have a referral/outreach system that addresses confidentiality issues, implement organizational change, enhance information sharing and management information systems and create protocols; intake and assessment process, including evaluation and post-service assessment; and clinical and family support services.
+Upon referral, SFS staff meets with the primary caregiver and child(ren) to assess their needs and offer services.
+During the first three visits, comprehensive assessment tools are completed with the primary caregiver for each child receiving services.
+These assessment tools, discussed below, allow the staff and the larger SFS program and evaluation team to identify what children exposed to violence are experiencing and how to best support them.
+They also serve as an educational tool for the caregiver and can facilitate relationship building between SFS staff and family.